-The Grievance Council shall be composed of the College Vice President of Student Services, the Vice President of Instruction, and the Vice President of Administrative Services or designees.
+The Grievance Council shall be composed of the Chief Student Services Officer, the Vice President of Instruction, and the Chief Business Officer of the College or designees.

-Upon receipt of the Formal Grievance Hearing Committee's recommendation, the Vice President of Student Services shall call a meeting of the Grievance Council.
+Upon receipt of the Formal Grievance Hearing Committee's recommendation, the Chief Student Services Officer shall call a meeting of the Grievance Council.